 If you experience any bleeding heavier than your typical period, clotting, or severe pain, contact your gynecologist right away.
 You may be at risk for infection.
 Your doctor can reapply more paste to stop the bleeding.

 Studies have shown a slight increase in the risk of preterm birth and low birth weight in women who have had LEEP.
-Most women, however, report no complications and go on to have full term pregnancies and healthy births.
+Most women, however, report no complications and go on to have full-term pregnancies and healthy births.

-There is also the small risk of cervical narrowing following the procedure.
+There is also a small risk of cervical narrowing following the procedure.
 This could cause menstrual complications and fertility problems.
 Talk with your doctor about your concerns prior to your procedure.
 Let your doctor know of your future pregnancy plans.